wrynearson/jekyll-klise/_posts/2020-05-31-le-grammont.md

 ## Day 2: Le Grammont - Taney Lake - Le Flon

 We woke up just seconds before the sun peaked out from behind the mountains, so we groggily dashed out of our tents to capture it.
-Once again, the views from the top of Le Grammont didn't dissapoint.
+Once again, the views from the top of Le Grammont didn't disappoint.

 [![Camp](../assets/img/2020-05-31-le-grammont/alpenglow_tents.jpg "Camp")](../assets/img/2020-05-31-le-grammont/alpenglow_tents.jpg)